Understanding Templates

 - Mandatory Completion: Must be filled before finalizing reports

-- Two Selection Types:
+- Three Selection Types:

 - Progress Tracking: Incomplete required notes affect inspection progress

-ℹ️ Note: Required notes are different from comment library items - they are template-specific mandatory fields.
+Note: Required notes are different from comment library items - they are template-specific mandatory fields.

 Template Questions